You are tuned to the most listened-to radio talk show in America, hosted by me, living legend Rush Limbaugh, a harmless, lovable little fuzzball.

 It's not just this bit about torture and interrogation.

-I mean it shows an absence of leadership.
+I mean, it shows an absence of leadership.

-It's it's it's way below the conservatives and republicans.
+It's way below conservatives and Republicans.

 Well, of course, and that turns my stomach.